aryansoni13/TrustWaveAI-A-Deepfake-Detection-System/README.md

 - **Multi-modal Analysis**: Our system conducts comprehensive analysis across various modalities, including image, video, and audio, to ensure thorough assessment of media authenticity.

-- **Real-time Detection**: Capable of real-time detection, our system promptly identifies and flags potentially fraudulent content as it emerges.

 - **Scalability**: Designed with scalability in mind, our system can handle large volumes of media content across diverse platforms and applications.

 ## Requirements